ricketytoc/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 EmployeeManager detects that not all required information is entered.
   * 1a1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
     Use case ends.

 * 1b.
 EmployeeManager detects invalid information.
   * 1b1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
     Use case ends.

 * 1c.
 EmployeeManager detects a duplicate employee.
   * 1c1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
     Use case ends.

 **Use case: UC3 - Delete an employee**